Aluminum construction allows for a wellspring of options and layouts, granting this Dutch vessel a leg up in a crowded field.

 Founder Tom Steentjes launched the company in 2012 with the goal of incorporating his work as a master welder into the marine space.
 At first hard to believe—credit a paint job without flaw and invisible welds—the flagship VQ58 (like the rest of the model line) is built of marine-grade aluminum.
 Inspired by on-road exotics, Steentjes tapped Guido deGroot Design, whose principal began a career in automotive design before designing yachts, to draw a line of performance-driven vessels.

-The builder launched its last model, the VQ50, with a paint scheme that pays homage to the ionic Gulf Racing teams of the 24 Hours of Le Mans.
+The builder launched the VQ50 with a paint scheme that pays homage to the ionic Gulf Racing teams of the 24 Hours of Le Mans.
 The 50-footer garnered a lot of attention, and as I stood just under her hardtop near her summer galley and looked aft, so did the VQ58: The queue to board her had grown exponentially.

 From here, hull and soft goods color (as well as layout) is buyer’s choice.
 Aluminum construction allows for moving essentially everything around both above- and belowdecks.
 The 58 is available in a two or three stateroom layout, both with a tender garage under the large aft sunpad for a 9-foot, 6-inch Williams Turbojet 285.
 Interested in day boating and schlepping an army of water toys?
 Order your 58 with the additional side garage (or sans aft garage) and a big, forward single cabin.

-It looks as if the VQ58’s days as Vanquish’s flagship are numbered; the builder is developing models ranging from 68 to 90 feet LOA.
-There’s also an outboard-powered version coming based on their VQ43.
+It looks as if the VQ58’s days as Vanquish’s flagship are numbered; the builder is developing additional larger models.
 I’d wager there’s a buyer out there who’ll color-match his quad-powered 43’s engines and hull to his favorite Rolex or Formula 1 team.